NiklasJordan/meteoalarm/docs/index.md

 ```{rubric} License
 ```
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/NiklasJordan/meteoalarm/blob/main/LICENSE) file for details.
+Page and logo contains material from EUMETNET/MeteoAlarm (CC BY 4.0).

 ```{toctree}
 :hidden: